lauslim12/raspberry-iot-dashboard/README.md

 poetry install
 ```

 - Prepare your environment variables and fill it according to the example.
-If you're using defaults, I don't think you need to change the environment variable, but you have to include it (`.env` file) in the project.
+If you're using the default settings, I don't think you need to change the environment variable, but you have to include it (`.env` file) in the project.

 ```bash
 mv .env.example .env